 Are you having trouble posting on your Facebook page?

 It is annoying when you try to post on Facebook but to no avail.

 Uploading to Facebook but to no avail is not a new issue.
-There are various causes of this, including network error, a technical glitch with Facebook, blocked Facebook account, cache or cookies error, incorrect photo format, and ad-blocking software.
+There are various causes, including network error, a technical glitch with Facebook, a blocked Facebook account, cache or cookies errors, incorrect photo format, and ad-blocking software.
 These issues can hinder your Facebook account and block you from posting.

-This guide presents the various reasons why you can’t post on your Facebook page.
-We will discuss each post in detail and offer the solution for each to ensure you regain your posting functionality on Facebook.
+This guide presents why you can’t post on your Facebook page.
+We will discuss each post in detail and offer a solution to ensure you regain your posting functionality on Facebook.
 We will conclude by addressing commonly asked questions about issues with uploading Facebook posts.